Articles

-An ode to my favourite landscape: Hever Castle and Gardens
+An ode to my favorite landscape: Hever Castle and Gardens

 I am not a designer but I have been immersed in the design culture ever since starting at Nadi.
 I research opportunities in interior design, landscape architecture and urban design, and work in an open concept office full of architects, planners and designers.
 Every once in a while when studying a public space or talking to one of the landscape architects about their work, my favourite landscape experience comes to mind: Hever Castle and Gardens—the home of Anne Boleyn, an English aristocrat from the 16th century.